yehaozz/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

+I collaborated with Neha Manjunath(nm468), Tianyun Zou(tz392), Zhengxing Xue(zx252) on this lab.
+We worked through all the parts together, and Tianyun in addition sketched the nice storyboard.

 # Staging Interaction, Part 2